Students with special needs?

 - Speech and language disorders

-Special students also include those with an advanced intellect.
-The talented and gifted students often possess leadership, creativity, communication skills, and intelligence well beyond what’s expected of their age.
+Special students with special needs also include those with an advanced intellect.
+The talented and special students with special needs often possess leadership, creativity, communication skills, and intelligence well beyond what’s expected of their age.
 They often feel underwhelmed by the lack of challenge in their schools.

-But children with mental and physical disabilities aren’t your only kinds of special students.
-Those who are at a disadvantage or have a harder time learning because their brains cannot take it are also special students.
+But children with mental and physical disabilities aren’t your only kinds of special students with special needs.
+Those who are at a disadvantage or have a harder time learning because their brains cannot take it are also special students who have special needs.

 While these problems may be difficult to solve, their consequences can be controlled.
 Luckily, counselors can help with most of these issues.
 Now, let’s talk about the benefits counseling gives.

 For example, children with learning disabilities may look as if they’re the same as other ordinary kids.
-They may only begin to show signs of their disability when reading, to write or to solve problems.
-So, while they may seem well-adjusted at first, students with learning disabilities may progress slower in time.
+They may only begin to show signs of their disability when reading, writing, or solving problems.
+So, while they may seem well-adjusted at first, special needs students with learning disabilities who have special needs may progress slower in time.

-Additionally, students with advanced talents and intelligence may feel underwhelmed.
+Additionally, special students who have special needs with advanced talents and intelligence may feel underwhelmed.
 This feeling can then lead to demotivation as they continue to yearn for more challenging activities.
 Studies also show how this demotivation can then result in underachieving and underdeveloped children.

-Luckily, a counselor can identify these challenges in children.
+Luckily, a counselor can identify these challenges in children with special needs.
 Identifying problems may only be the first step, but it’s essential in helping children with special needs.

 Once counselors identify which students have disabilities and which special needs they require, they can start working on these limitations.

-On the other hand, counselors can also design special education programs for disabled children.
+On the other hand, counselors can also design special education programs for special disabled students.
 During counseling, counselors can also evaluate the benefits and detriments of their special education programs.
 Special education programs may include these changes:

 - Assistive learning devices